joe-riley/readme-generator/README.md

 * Run `node index.js` from the root of the project
 * Answer the questions to fill in the README.

-See how to do it in this totally not lame video that you might have to watch a few times loop to see everything you want to.
+See how to do it in this [totally not lame video](https://drive.google.com/file/d/1M4iTKFlaeex7PDQ6UOVDUguaVTEDaiyF/preview) that you might have to watch a few times loop to see everything you want to.
-<iframe src="https://drive.google.com/file/d/1M4iTKFlaeex7PDQ6UOVDUguaVTEDaiyF/preview" width="640" height="480"></iframe>

 ## Contributing
 You are able to clone or fork the repository and contribute in accordance with [Contributor Covenant](code_of_conduct.md)

 ## Tests
-The project uses [Jasmine](https://www.npmjs.com/package/jasmine) as a unit test runner.
+The project wished it used [Jasmine](https://www.npmjs.com/package/jasmine) as a unit test runner.

 ## Questions
 Is this a faq for the project?